 Restructuring is a process that aims to ensure the company has the right roles set up in the right way to meet its business objectives and customers’ needs.

-Restructures are generally triggered by change(s) to the business or its market, things like new opportunities, advances in technology, financial pressures, or other internal factors.
+Restructures are generally triggered by changes to the organisation’s operational requirements, things like advances in technology, financial pressures, new opportunities, market changes, or other internal factors.

-In Australia, there is a clear restructure process that all businesses need to follow.
-If the planned changes result in people losing their jobs, there needs to be a genuine commercial imperative for the redundancies and the company has to put its proposal to all staff whose jobs may be affected, ask for their feedback, and consider the feedback in its final decision.
+In Australia, there is a clear restructure process that businesses need to follow for most employees.
+If the planned changes result in people losing their jobs, there needs to be a genuine commercial imperative for the redundancies and the company has to consult with employees, including notifying affected employees of the changes, discussing with affected employees how the changes will impact them, asking for their feedback, and considering the feedback in its final decision.

-In responding, employees must have access to the same information the company used in forming the proposal (unless there is a really good reason to withhold it).
+In responding, employees must have access to the information the company used in forming the proposal (unless it's confidential information and its disclosure would be contrary to the employer’s interests).

-Employers and employees must act in good faith, treat people equally, and follow fair and reasonable process.
+Employers and employees must act in good faith, treat people as equals, and follow fair and reasonable process.

 It’s important to remember that restructures focus on roles, not the individuals who do them.
-Even if the reason to restructure is genuine, if you exit an employee and replace them with someone in largely the same position, you’ll have a tough time justifying the redundancy.
+Even if you have a legitimate reason to restructure, if you exit an employee and replace them with someone in largely the same role, you’ll have a tough time justifying the redundancy was genuine.

-Remember also that employers are obligated to investigate all options for redeploying people whose roles are no longer needed.
-Redundancy is the last option.
+Remember also that employers are obligated to investigate all options for redeploying existing employees whose roles are no longer needed.
+Redundancy should be the last option.

 How to deal with poor performance